-The couples I work with really appreciate that I provide email support at no additional fee outside of our sessions.
-What also sets my work with couples apart, is that I provide short video clips, articles and/or small things to work on outside of our sessions.
+The couples I work with really appreciate that I provide email and text support at no additional fee outside of our sessions.
+What also sets my work with couples apart; is that I provide short video clips, articles and/or small things to work on outside of our sessions.
 This keeps my clients connected to the hard work that they do in sessions and is a part of why they make progress!
-Going above and beyond for my clients is something that I'm known for, it is a part of why I love what I do.
+Going above and beyond for my clients is something that I'm known for and I really love helping people navigate relationships.
 I’m a member of Marriage Friendly Therapists, an advanced practitioner network featured in USA Today, National Public Radio, and the Harvard Mental Health Letter.
 The network is listed as a resource by the National Extension Relationship and Marriage Education Network, funded by the federal government, for couples who need Couples Therapy.
 Here’s what they wrote: “The National Registry of Marriage Friendly Therapists was developed to help marriages by linking couples with the most highly qualified therapists in the country.”

 Drs.
 John and Julie Gottman Dr. Sue Johnson